 Jason and Tasha walked towards the automatic doors of the Bulin International Airport, their bags in tow.
 Each experiencing jet lag caused by the long flight.
 “I’m so glad to finally be here.
 It seemed like that flight would never end” Jason said, barely finishing his sentence before he yawned.

 “I know what you mean.
 In our line of work you have to be able to do two things well – catch the bad guys and endure extremely long flights” Tasha joked causing them each to softly laugh.

 They weaved their way through the crowds of people around them, headed out the airport doors, and scanned the surrounding area looking for their rendezvous point with Tarek Matthins.
 Surrounding them Tasha and Jason could see the gleaming skyscrapers of the city and the beautiful historic buildings, centuries-old, that stood as a constant reminder of Krudia’s impressive past.
 They also saw countless shops and restaurants all selling either the latest fashions, technological innovations, or food delicacies.
-“Do you see the toy shop Headman talked about,” asked Jason, “because I don—”
+“Do you see the toy shop that was mentioned in the file Donovan gave us,” asked Jason, “because I don—”

 “Wait!”
 Tasha interrupted.
 “It’s right there at the intersection of Alteza and Ponce de Leon, across the street,” Tasha said pointing to a two-story red brick building.